 In the past, scammers have relied on their spoofing tactics but the scam fails if the targeted individual verifies the legitimacy of the request by phone.
 However, it is now becoming increasingly common for scammers to spoof legitimate business phone numbers and use these to confirm fraudulent banking details with victims.
 There have been many cases where the victims report they have called a title company or realtor using a known phone number, only to find out later that the phone number has been spoofed.

 Defending against BEC attacks requires a combination of measures.
-First, since these attacks often start with a phishing email, a spam filtering solution is essential.
+First, since these attacks often start with a phishing email, a spam filtering service is essential.
 A spam filter will block the emails that allow credentials to be stolen and email accounts compromised.
 Spam filters can also detect and block spoofing and are the primary defense against these attacks.
 TitanHQ has developed SpamTitan Email Security to help businesses defend against BEC attacks, phishing, and other email-based attacks.

 Unfortunately, email filtering alone is not sufficient.
 A spam filter will block the majority of email threats but additional measures need to be implemented.
 The key to defending against BEC attacks is defense-in-depth.
 These attacks target human weaknesses, so it is important to train the workforce to be aware of these scams and the changing tactics of BEC scammers.
 Employees need to be taught the red flags they need to look for in emails and the security best practices that can thwart these scams.